Whatsapp Icon

 STAGE III AND IVA ORAL CANCER TREATMENT

 Sometimes these cancers are treated with chemoradiation, but in some cases, radiation and cetuximab can be used.
 Any cancer that persists after chemoradiation is surgically removed.
-If the cancer has spread to lymph nodes in the neck, they will also need to be removed after chemoradiation (a dissection of the lymph nodes).
+If the cancer has spread to lymph nodes in the neck, it will also need to be removed after chemoradiation (a dissection of the lymph nodes).

 Another choice is to treat the cancer and lymph nodes at the neck with surgery first.
 Sometimes this is accompanied by chemotherapy or chemoradiation to reduce the risk of the cancer returning.
 Most doctors offer chemo, followed by chemoradiation, as the first operation, and then surgery if necessary.
 Yet not all physicians agree with this approach.